Reconstruction and stability in Gel'fand's inverse interior spectral problem: Introduction

 For inverse problems for general metric this approach bears significant difficulties.
 The reason is that the usual $C^k$ norm bounds of coefficients are not invariant and thus this condition does not suit the invariance of the problem with respect to diffeomorphisms.
 Moreover, if the structure of the manifold $M$ is not known a priori, the traditional approach can not be used.
-The way to overcome these difficulties is to impose a priori constrains in an invariant form and consider a class of manifolds that satisfy invariant a priori bounds, for instance for curvature, second fundamental form, radii of injectivity, etc. Under such kind of conditions, invariant stability results for various inverse problems have be proven in \cite{AKKLT,FIKLN,StU}.
+The way to overcome these difficulties is to impose a priori {\dtextRB constraints} in an invariant form and consider a class of manifolds that satisfy invariant a priori bounds, for instance for curvature, second fundamental form, radii of injectivity, etc. Under such kind of conditions, invariant stability results for various inverse problems {\dtextRB have been proven } in \cite{AKKLT,FIKLN,StU}.
 In particular, for the Gel'fand inverse problem for manifolds with non-trivial topology, an abstract, i.e., a non-quantitative stability result was proven in \cite{AKKLT}.
 There, it was shown that the convergence of the boundary spectral data implies the convergence of the manifolds with respect to the Gromov-Hausdorff convergence.
-However, this result was based on compactness arguments and it did not provide any estimates.
-In this paper our aim is to prove improve this result and to give explicit estimates for an analogous inverse problem. \\ In this paper we consider a Gel'fand inverse problem for manifolds without boundary.
+However, this result was based on compactness arguments and it did not provide any {\dtextRB estimate }.
+In this paper our aim is {\dtextRB to improve} this result and to give explicit estimates for an analogous inverse problem. \\ In this paper we consider a Gel'fand inverse problem for manifolds without boundary.
 Then, as explained above, instead of assuming that the boundary and the boundary values of the eigenfunctions are known we assume that we are given a small open ball $B\subset M$ and the eigenfunctions $\varphi_j$ are known on this set.
 Similar type of formulation of the problem with measurements on open sets have been considered in \cite{dH1,dH2}.
 We show that the Interior Spectral Data (ISD), that is, an open set $B\subset M$, the eigenvalues $\lambda_j$ and the restrictions of the eigenfunctions $\varphi_j|_B$ determine the whole manifold $(M,g)$ in stable way.
 Also, we quantify this stability by giving explicit inequalities under a priori assumptions on the geometry of $M$.
-We emphasise that we assume that the eigenfunctions are known only on an open subset $B$ of $M$ that may be chosen to be chosen to be arbitrarily small but still e.g.\ the topology of $M$ is determined in a stable way.
+We emphasise that we assume that the eigenfunctions are known only on an open subset $B$ of $M$ that may {\dtextRB be chosen } to be arbitrarily small but still e.g.\ the topology of $M$ is determined in a stable way.
+We note that this paper is a slightly extended and polished version of our preprint in Arxiv, published on Feb.
+25, 2017.
 We note that in spectral geometry one has studied similar stability problems where the heat kernel are known on the whole manifold, \cite{BeBeG,KasKum,KasKum2}.
 This data is equivalent to knowing the eigenvalues and the eigenfunctions and the eigenfunctions on the whole manifold. \\ Outline of the paper: Ch.
 2 introduces the geometric set-up.
 Ch.
 3 formulates the stability of the unique continuation for the solution of the wave equation together with Corollary \ref{main} for its spatial projection $v$.
 Ch.
 4 presents Thorems \ref{main sliceing} and \ref{main sliceing with errors} proving the construction of the approximate Fourier coefficients of $\chi_{\Omega}v$ in the case of respectively exact and approximate FISD.
 Ch.
 5 shows the related approximate interior distance functions.
 Ch.
-6 collects all the previous inequalities to prove Theorem \ref{l:10}.
+6 collects all the previous inequalities to prove Theorem \ref{l:10} and Proposition \ref{l:10-A}.